StefanosCosta/streaming-platform/README.md

 1. **Mock Authentication**: JWT authentication is mocked.
 Production would require user registration/login.

-2. **Client-Side Watch History**: Uses localStorage.
-Production would sync with backend.
+2. **No RBAC for Content Management**: The backend CRUD endpoints (POST, PUT, DELETE) for streaming content are currently open for demo purposes.
+In production, these would be protected with Role-Based Access Control (RBAC), allowing only admin users to create, update, or delete movies from the database.

+3. **No Authentication for Video Viewing**: Video viewing and progress tracking have no JWT protection for demo purposes.
+In production, video viewing functionality would require user login with watch history tied to authenticated user sessions.

+4. **Watch History Storage**: Backend stores `watchProgress` directly on each content item with automatic debounced updates (5s during playback, immediate on close).
+Frontend uses localStorage for offline persistence and syncs with backend.
+In production, this would use a proper many-to-many relationship between Users/Profiles and Movies in the database to track individual watch history per user.

-3. **Image Loading**: Uses external URLs.
+5. **Image Loading**: Uses external URLs.
 Production would use CDN with optimized images.

-4. **No Pagination**: All content loads at once.
+6. **No Pagination**: All content loads at once.
 Production would implement infinite scroll or pagination.

 ### Future Enhancements